javasop/big-o-notation/content/outline.md

 * Understand why we care about the algorithmic complexity of our programs on a practical level
 * Explore the performance characteristics of some common ruby operations
+* Look at Bubble Sort algorithm and how we analyze it's performance.

 ### Big-O Notation -- What is it?